-This amendment lies at the heart of issues on the left and right: granting abortion rights, gay marriage, contraceptive rights, limiting gerrymandering, gun rights, limiting affirmative action, resolving the famous Presidential Election of 2000, and the status of women in the draft.
+This amendment lies at the heart of issues on the left and right: abortion rights, gay marriage, contraceptive rights, gerrymandering, gun rights, affirmative action, resolving the Presidential Election of 2000, and the status of women in the draft.
 If you care about any of these subjects, no matter you opinion, you have to understand the constitutional amendment at the center all of those debates in order to have an informed opinion.
 It is the most influential part of the constitution on daily life.
 It’s not any of the Bill of Rights; They actually had a legal loophole that this amendment would close.

 Can you guess what it is?